jdaw1/placemat/Documentation/page_level.md

 If using `FlightSeparations` it is strongly recommended that these examples be examined and appropriate parts used as a starting draft.

 The path can be `stroke`d, `clip`ped or `fill`ed by the code `FlightSeparationPaintCode`, which has a default stroke that is complicated but elegant.
-Use of `fill` is discouraged, as it impedes comparison of colours of the wines; use of `clip` is likely to require non-trivial PostScript programming.
+Use of `fill` is discouraged, as it impedes comparison of colours of the wines; use of `clip` is likely to require non-trivial PostScript programming ([e.g.](http://www.theportforum.com/viewtopic.php?p=77355#p77355)).
 If `FlightSeparationPaintSeparately` then `FlightSeparationPaintCode` is invoked after each line, the variable `FlightSeparationLineNum` being set to the appropriate integer &ge;0.
 If `FlightSeparationPaintSeparately not`, then all the lines on the current page are drawn, after which is the single call of `FlightSeparationPaintCode`.
 The former is better if the format is not constant; the latter preferred if overlapping or crossing lines are to be double-stroked.